P0lygonHunter/Decentralized-nft-marketplace/README.md

 ## Author

-​Security-focused Smart Contract Engineer specializing in adversarial analysis, exploit prevention, and resilient Web3 system design.
-Expert in ZK-Circuits architecture and high-performance MERN stack applications.
+​Security-focused smart contract engineer specializing in adversarial analysis, exploit prevention, and resilient Web3 system design.

-​Open for High-stakes Full-stack Development & Security-First Web3 Architectures.
+Focused on building secure, production-ready decentralized systems with a deep understanding of real-world attack surfaces, with additional experience in zero-knowledge systems and advanced cryptographic primitives.